Singular & Plural Nouns: Definitions, Rules and Examples

 Rule No 1:

-IF a word end at alphabet ‘o’ then we will add ‘es’ to make their plural form.
+If a word ends in the alphabet ‘o’ then we will add ‘es’ to make their plural form.
 Singular and Plural Noun Rules

 Singular